Local laws and regulations

 6) What will the Austrian Ministry of Finance do with the data and are there any consequences for the partner?

-The Austrian Ministry of Finance has not communicated how it will use this information but it is expected that it will be applied to assess if partners are compliant from at least a VAT perspective in Austria.
+The Austrian Ministry of Finance hasn’t communicated how it will use this info, but it’s expected to be used to assess whether partners are compliant from at least a VAT perspective in Austria.

 Legal & Security